benkogan/serena/_posts/2018-04-07-danniel-schoonebeek-cold-open.markdown

 date:   2018-04-08 11:38:14 -0500
 categories: poems
 ---
-Here is a poem with a tense and sexy opening tercet, followed by dazzling sprawl.
-A brief and utterly clear first section that leads into a more languid body is a lovely form for a poem.
+Here is a poem with a tense and sexy opening tercet (3 line stanza), followed by dazzling sprawl.
+A brief and utterly clear first section that leads into a more languid body is a beautiful form for a poem.

 ### Cold Open
 #### by Danniel Schoonebeek